A Local’s Favourite Things About Berlin – Estimated reading time: 10 minutes

 A city is defined by its characters and weird and wonderful Berlin is no exception.
 I love the guy in my Kiez (neighbourhood) who walks around singing opera.
 I love watching cranky Berliners yelling ‘Fahrradweg!’ when tourists accidentally wander onto the bike path.
 One Monday evening at 6 p.m., I saw a man dressed in full fetish gear strutting down the street – and no one looked at him twice.

 Another one of my favourite things about Berlin is the Eckkneipen (corner pub).
 You’ve made it through German school but do you know your ‘Ick’ from your ‘Ich’ yet?
 If you feel like brushing up on your Berlinerisch, head to the nearest Eckkneipe where you can mix with locals in a hipster-free zone.
 If they serve food it will be snacky and salty, the soundtrack will be a classic rock album or a FC Union game and most importantly, the beer is cheap.
 I love die Eckkneipe because it’s so refreshingly unpretentious.
-I can personally vouch for the Metzer Eck and Meisterstübchen.
+I can personally vouch for the Metzer Eck and the now sadly closed, Meisterstübchen.

 Berliners love their Spätis, the convivial late night convenience store that sometimes doubles as an unofficial local bar.
 They have been honoured in photography projects, poetry, playing cards and had their Sunday opening hours defended by loyal customers.
 Each Späti has its own set of unique characteristics: some brew their own coffee, double as a toy shop, bakery, or internet cafe.
 Spätikultur has been established in Berlin for at least 100 years and is an important part of the city’s cultural fabric.
 Have you ever tried to rustle up a nutritious meal on a Sunday evening using only ingredients from the Späti?
 Or wondered why so many Spätis can exist in close proximity to each other?
 It’s a true measure of convenience to be able to buy cold beer every few metres.
 Simply, Spätis rock.